What is Dredging – History, Importance And Effects

 • Dredging is a primary requirement to channel the construction of a network of bridges, dams, or other civil engineering works in water.
 These are only proper dredging tools that remove the requisite amount of underwater silt and different compositions and make the excellent constructions accurate that a civil engineer wonders.

-• Dredging is also essential to make the marine ecosystem pollution-free.
-It helps in the eco-friendly disposal of deposited polluting toxicants and harmful materials without causing any harm to the marine ecosystem.
+• Dredging is also essential to making the marine ecosystem pollution-free.
+It helps in the eco-friendly disposal of deposited polluting toxicants and harmful materials without harming the marine ecosystem.

 • Dredging helps preserve flora and fauna in water bodies and is also used for recreational activities.